 - The Corporation continues to hold and administer its FFELP portfolio.
 Loans in that portfolio are guaranteed by Ascendium Education Solutions, Inc. - The Corporation continues to originate State loans as well as administer its State loan portfolio.
 State loans are not supported by collateral nor are they guaranteed. - The loan portfolio is changing because Federal loans are no longer being originated.
-At June 30, 2020, The Corporation's gross loan portfolio was 79 percent State loans and 21 percent Federal loans. - At June 30, 2020, loans were pledged to one indenture (restricted) or held by the Corporation free and clear (non-pledged). - State loans were made to borrowers meeting the following credit criteria:
+At June 30, 2021, the Corporation's gross loan portfolio was 80 percent State loans and 20 percent Federal loans. - At June 30, 2020, loans were pledged to one indenture (restricted) or held by the Corporation free and clear (non-pledged).
+Bonds payable were redeemed in fiscal year 2021 and there were no loans pledged to an indenture (restricted) at June 30, 2021. - State loans were made to borrowers meeting FICO score requirements of at least 650, implemented on all Alaska Supplemental Education Loans first disbursed on or after July 1, 2009.
+Refinance borrowers must also meet minimum FICO score requirements. - All State Consolidation Loans were made subject to credit criteria which included good repayment histories on the underlying loans for the eighteen months preceding consolidation or a FICO score of at least 680. - Credit-ready loans disbursed on or after July 1, 1998 and before July 1, 2009 were made to borrowers with no adverse credit history.